Refurbished Fujitsu LifeBook T935 Intel Core i5 2.2GHz 13" Touchscreen Ultrabook for $229

 Refurbees offers the refurbished Fujitsu LifeBook T935 Intel Core i5 2.2GHz 13" Touchscreen Ultrabook for $229 (down from $974) with free shipping.
 Buy Now at RefurBees

-$670 off and a great price for an HP laptop with 16GB RAM and 512GB SSD.
+That's $500 off list and the lowest price we could find.
 Buy Now at HP

 That's $200 off and the lowest price we could find.
 Buy Now at Microsoft Store